sysrep/time-viz/Design_My_Timeline.md

 ```
 from this color wheel (<https://public-media.interaction-design.org/images/uploads/70cb81fe1b87d2703d5c2f127841efad.jpg>

-In addition, by reading the article, I learn that the emotion of "anticipation" is located between "anger" and "joy" in the color wheel.
-I make an assumation that the value of "anticipation" equals the avarage value of "anger" plus "joy" (anticipation = (anger+joy)/2).
-The result of this assumpation is that I have more catogries of emotion that have values could be applied on my design.
+In addition, by reading the article, I learn that the emotion of "anticipation" is located between "anger" and "joy" on the color wheel.
+I make an assumption that the value of "anticipation" equals the average value of "anger" plus "joy" (anticipation = (anger+joy)/2).
+The result of this assumption is that I have more categories of emotion that have values could be applied to my design.

 To give users more control of my time.
 I add a zoom function and a range controller that can adjust the resolution of the bar.